Fifth Avenue: Bicycling route

 Bicycling on Fifth Avenue ranges from segregated with a bike lane south of 23rd Street, to scenic along Central Park, to dangerous through Midtown with very heavy traffic during rush hours.
 There is no dedicated bike lane along most of Fifth Avenue.
 A protected bike lane south of 23rd Street was added in 2017, and another protected lane for bidirectional bike traffic between 110th and 120th Streets was announced in 2020.

-In July 1987, then New York City Mayor Edward Koch proposed banning bicycling on Fifth, Park, and Madison Avenues during weekdays, but many bicyclists protested and had the ban overturned.
+In July 1987, New York City Mayor Ed Koch proposed banning bicycling on Fifth, Park, and Madison Avenues during weekdays, but many bicyclists protested and had the ban overturned.
 When the trial was started on August 24, 1987, for 90 days to ban bicyclists from these three avenues from 31st Street to 59th Street between 10 a.m. and 4 p.m. on weekdays, mopeds would not be banned.
 On August 31, 1987, a state appeals court judge halted the ban for at least a week pending a ruling after opponents against the ban brought a lawsuit.
+A bike lane on Fifth Avenue between 59th and 42nd Streets was proposed in late 2022.

 Public transportation

 Bus

 Fifth Avenue is one of the few major streets in Manhattan along which streetcars did not operate.
 Instead, transportation along Fifth Avenue was initially provided by the Fifth Avenue Transportation Company, which provided horse-drawn service from 1885 to 1896.
 It was replaced by Fifth Avenue Coach, which continued to offer bus service.
 Double-decker buses were operated by the Fifth Avenue Coach Company until 1953 and again by MTA Regional Bus Operations from 1976 to 1978.

 A bus lane for Fifth Avenue within Midtown was announced in 1982.
 Initially it ran from 59th to 34th Streets.
 The bus lane opened in June 1983 and was restricted to buses on weekdays from 7 a.m. to 7 p.m.
-In June 2020, mayor Bill de Blasio announced that the city would test out busways on Fifth Avenue from 57th to 34th Street.
-Despite a deadline of October 2020, the Fifth Avenue busway was not in place at that time.

-Today, local bus service along Fifth Avenue is provided by the MTA's M1, M2, M3, and M4 buses.
-The M5 and Q32 also run on Fifth Avenue in Midtown, while the M55 runs on Fifth Avenue south of 44th Street.
-Numerous express buses from Brooklyn, the Bronx, and Staten Island also run along Fifth Avenue.
+Today, local bus service along Fifth Avenue is provided by the following routes downtown.
+Uptown service runs on the parallel Madison Avenue unless specified below.
+All crosstown service is westbound: